easydatapy/easydata/docs/advanced.rst

 Item processing
 ===============
-In a similar way as ``data_processors``, it's encouraged that you create your own item processors to modify item dictionary, so that custom processors can be reused between other models, but there are some edge and specific cases which will occur hopefully not often and for that kind of situations we can override ``preprocess_item`` or ``process_item`` methods from the ``ItemModel`` class.
+In a similar way as ``data_processors``, it's encouraged that you create your own item processors to modify the item dictionary, so that custom processors can be reused between other models, but there are some edge and specific cases which will occur hopefully not often and for that kind of situations we can override ``preprocess_item`` or ``process_item`` methods from the ``ItemModel`` class.

-Follow example bellow to get more info regarding these two methods.
+Follow example below to get more info regarding these two methods.

 .. code-block:: python